whilo/datsys/README.md

 Client -> Server write examples should be coming soon.
 For right now at least, this serves as an example setup of [datsync](https://github.com/metasoarous/datsync) data flow, Datview & Posh

+Right now we're in the middle of a major refactor to attain a more pluggable system architecture.
+You can take a look at that in the `grand-refactor` branch.

 ## Usage

-To get running, clone, and cd into the project directory (`catalysis`).
+To get running, clone, and cd into the project directory (`catalysis`, soon `datsys`).

 ### Figwheel